CAMZYOS- mavacamten capsule, gelatin coated

 o

-CAMZYOS may reduce how well hormonal birth control works.
+CAMZYOS may reduce how well some hormonal birth control works.
 Talk to your healthcare provider about the use of effective forms of birth control during treatment with CAMZYOS.

 are breastfeeding or plan to breastfeed.
 It is not known if CAMZYOS passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby during treatment with CAMZYOS.